Phishing

 The danger of malicious phishing mails

-What is Phishing?
+What is phishing?

 Phishing is a type of social engineering, which mostly works via scam emails.
 It’s a way hackers try to manipulate victims to lead them to a specific reaction, like typing in a password or opening a malicious document.
 The cyber-criminals try to bypass the email security companies have via appealing to specific employees in a personal way.
 Phishing is not malware, it’s a scam tactic, that elite hackers have in their toolbox to gain information or spread malware in order to breach the security of companies without an extended amount of effort.
 How exactly does this technique work?
-How you can protect yourself?
+How can you protect yourself?

 The basic knowledge of phishing